stuartj073/music-box/TESTING.md

 - I want to be able to perform CRUD operations on any feature of the site where appropriate.

 For products, blog entries, comments and reviews users will be able to perform all CRUD operations for pieces of data they have created themselves.
-Admin will also have access to these privelleges.
+Admin will also have access to these privilleges.

 ![CRUD](/docs/readme/readme-images/crud.png)

 - I want to have/see feedback for every action I perform on the site.

-Using the in-built django 'messages' feature I have created by own custom message that will appear and disapear after a few seconds.
+Using the in-built Django 'messages' feature I have created by own custom message that will appear and disapear after a few seconds.
 The message will appear for every edit/delete and upload a user makes.

 ![Toasts](/docs/readme/readme-images/toasts.png)